Brooks Ghost 10 Review

 Nonetheless, the Ghost 10 is a great neutral shoe for training runs of any distance.
 It has ample cushioning for a marathon and is stable enough for a quick treadmill run.

-It is just that you won’t get the bouncy responsiveness of foam technologies like the Adidas Boost or Saucony Everun.
+You won’t get the bouncy responsiveness of foam technologies like the Adidas Boost or Saucony Everun.

 Brooks Mens Ghost 10 Running Shoe White/Silver/Black, 8